 A. Qualifications and Purpose

-Elders must be men or women who are active members of Rockland, individuals of strong faith and good character (1 Timothy 3:1-7) and must agree to Rockland’s full doctrinal statement (Articles 5-7 in the Constitution and Other Doctrinal Matters in the Elder Policies and Procedures).
+Elders must be men or women who are active members of Rockland, individuals of strong faith and good character (1 Timothy 3:1-7) and must agree to Rockland’s full doctrinal statement (Articles 5-7 in the Constitution and acknowledge Other Doctrinal Matters in the Elder Policies and Procedures).
 It is preferred Elders to have served as a Deacon prior to becoming an Elder

 Elders are overseers, shepherds, and guardians of a church's doctrine (1 Peter 5:1-3, Acts 20:17, 28).
 Elders exist as the vanguard in protecting the doctrine of the teaching of the church (Acts 15:1-6).
 The elders of a church gather to pray over the needs of the church, shepherd those in need, and must be able to guide the teaching of the church.
 The Board of Elders shall prayerfully focus on the vision, direction and overall health of the church and be guided by God.